 (1) The Board of Directors authorized the Company to repurchase from time to time, subject to capital availability, up to 550,000 shares of Meritage's common stock through open market transactions or otherwise.
 In May 2022, the Board authorized an additional 1,000,000 shares for repurchase, subject to capital availability.
 There is no expiration date relating to this program, and the Board is permitted to rescind the program at any time.
-Additionally, in February 2010, the Board authorized the repurchase, subject to capital availability, of up to 100,000 preferred shares of Meritage.

 (2) The Board of Directors authorized the Company to repurchase from time to time, subject to capital availability, up to 100,000 shares of Meritage's preferred stock.
 There is no expiration date relating to this program, and the Board is permitted to rescind the program at any time.
-During fiscal 2022, the Company purchased 500 preferred shares at an average price of \$32.28.
-Net of this transaction, there were 96,533 shares that may yet be purchased under this program as of fiscal year ended January 1, 2023.
+During fiscal 2023, there were no preferred shares repurchased.
+As of fiscal year ended December 31, 2023, there were 96,533 shares that may yet be purchased under this program.